sagar-uprety/ecs-on-fargate-user-service/README.md

       args:
         - tfvars hcl --output-file terraform.tfvars.model.

 ## Testing is done with terratest in GOLANG
 TEST: `/test/sample_test.go`
 This code defines a test function to test a Terraform module using the Terratest library.
 The test function first constructs the Terraform options with default retryable errors to handle the most common retryable errors in Terraform testing.
 Then it sets the path to the Terraform code that will be tested by setting TerraformDir in the options.
 Next, it cleans up resources with "terraform destroy" at the end of the test by calling terraform.Destroy().
 After that, it runs terraform init and terraform apply by calling terraform.InitAndApply() and fails the test if there are any errors.
 Finally, it runs terraform output to get the values of output variables and check they have the expected values by calling terraform.Output() and assert.Equal(), respectively.

+# Github Actions Workflow for Terraform

+This GitHub Actions workflow runs when changes are pushed or pulled to "main".
+The workflow has two jobs: `lint` and `plan_or_apply`.

+## Lint Job

+The `lint` job has several steps:

+1. Check out the code.
+2. Set up Terraform and run `terraform fmt --check`.
+3. Initialize Terraform, perform a security scan with Checkov, and validate Terraform configurations with `terraform validate -no-color`.
+4. Run `tfsec` for a security scan.
+5. Set up Infracost and check out the base branch.
+6. Generate an Infracost cost estimate alongside generating the Infracost diff on PR branch.
+7. Post an Infracost comment if the Infracost diff outcome is 'success' and the event is pull_request.

+## Plan_or_Apply Job

+The `plan_or_apply` job has several steps:

+1. Check out the code.
+2. Set up git repo credentials for Terraform modules and set up Terraform.
+3. Initialize Terraform and run `terraform plan`.
+4. If the plan is successful, upload the plan file, show the plan, and post the plan to the GitHub PR for review.
+5. If the plan fails, post the output to the GitHub PR.
+6. If the apply is successful, post the apply output to the GitHub PR.
+7. If the apply fails, post the apply output to the GitHub PR.

+This workflow incorporates Terraform, Checkov, tfsec, and Infracost to validate, scan, and estimate the cost of infrastructure changes before being merged.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements